 - Changing an existing program

-NO if you are hoping to change an existing GBC course to have General Education status.
-In this case, you will only need to get approval of the General Education Committee.
+- Changing an existing GBC course so that it has General Education status.
+In this case, you will need approval from the General Education Committee.

 If “YES”, here’s what you need to know: